hogintosh/EGR598-Intro-To-Python---Facial-Tracking-Robot-/README.md

 https://youtu.be/6CTSYtoE3rc?si=Kf9moJ3v6Br-dWex

 ### Implementation
-To get this code running download the cameraTracking.py file for the facial recognition.
+To get this code running download the cameraTracking.py file for facial recognition.

 Then download the arduino code and upload it to any arduino capable microcontroller.
 ###### (Change the baud rates in both pyhton and arduino files according to your microcontroller)